If Jesus Rose from the Dead, then (#32) Our Faith Is Not in Vain

 … if Christ has not been raised, then our preaching is vain, your faith also is vain.
 1 Corinthians 15:14

 This is hard for us to imagine, because we know that Jesus did rise from the dead.
 But Paul is putting forth an argument from the negative that reiterates the criticality of the resurrection.
 For if Jesus had died and been buried and that was the end of it, then there would be nothing to hope for.
 The grave would still sting; death would still be the victor.
 There would be no hope of rising from the dead and the door of death would be a trap door from which nothing escapes.
 The word for vain here is kenos which means “empty”.
-The HCSB translates the passage as “without foundation”.
+The Holman Christian Standard Bible (HCSB) translates the passage as “without foundation”.
 But, Christ has risen and our faith is not in vain, but it has a foundation that is unshakable.

 2. Our preaching and witness is not in vain